SgtDicks/Config-Creators/README.md

   - Download and extract SteamCMD automatically if not already installed.

 - **Check for Updates**:
-  - Easily check for new releases of the vRising Config Editor directly from the application.
+  - Easily check for new releases of the vRising Server Manager/Config Editor directly from the application.
   - Get notified if a new version is available with release notes.

 ### Enhancements